Investment Commentary | COVID-19 Vaccine and Market Medicine

 How might profit margins be impacted by potential changes to global supply chains?

 Will companies pay down debt with revenues or raising equity, or maintain higher leverage?

 What impact will higher government debt and growing central bank balance sheets have on markets?

 Will regulators impose new rules on the healthcare or financial sectors?

 To us, all of the market medicine is hiding the symptoms.
 No doubt, both the body and the markets need medicine from time to time and we hope that scientists will find a safe and effective vaccine for the coronavirus very soon.
 We also recognize that medicine can suppress or even hide the symptoms.
 The Federal Reserve and central banks globally have been pumping liquidity into the financial system since the Financial Crisis of 2008-2009.
 This has distorted markets and made it more difficult to determine appropriate security prices.
 Based on the economic and virus-related risks we see, we expect market volatility to remain elevated in the months ahead.
 Our recommendation to investors is to remain high quality and to focus on research and security selection as we navigate these uncertain times.

-The views expressed herein are the current views of Miles Capital as the stated date and are provided for informational purposes only.
+The views expressed herein are the current views of PMA as of the stated date and are provided for informational purposes only.
 They are believed to be correct, but accuracy and completeness cannot be guaranteed and should not be relied upon for legal or investment decision purposes.
 All expressions of opinion and predictions presented are subject to change without notice.
 Neither the information presented nor any opinion expressed constitutes a solicitation for the purchase or sale of any security.
 Past performance is not a guarantee of future results.